Colleges by Location

 A student organization is run by students at a university or a college institution, whose membership typically consists only of current students and/or alumni.

 If you are interested in music, you can join the Texas A&M University band or chorus.
-For students with a talent for acting, there is a drama club.
-For individuals with an interest in media and communication, Texas A&M University publishes its own newspaper and has its own radio station.
+There is a drama club you can join if acting is something that interests you.
+You have a talent for media and communication?
+Texas A&M University publishes its own newspaper and has its own radio station.

 Student Services

-At Texas A&M University, there are many amenities required for a pleasant and safe life on campus.
+Texas A&M University offers a number of services important for a pleasant and secure life on campus.

-All in all, campus life at Texas A&M University is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at Texas A&M University is rich and vibrant and provides everything most students need.

 Career Services